colindembovsky/cols-agent-tasks/Tasks/ReplaceTokens/README.md

     Be aware that there may be some existing environment variables on the build/release agent.
 For example `Username` is set to the identity that the agent is running under.
 In order to avoid conflicts, you should ensure that any tokens have a unique name. `WebUsername` is a better token than `Username` for this reason.
+You can see all the environment variables in the logs for a deployment.

 1. Secrets